-22 FAQs people ask about remote working
+22 FAQs about remote working

-- What are the relative merits, in legal terms, of employing a travelling sales person on salary plus bonuses, as against self-employed on commission?
+- What are the relative merits, in legal terms, of employing a travelling sales person on salary plus bonuses, against self-employed on commission?

 - We have taken on someone to represent us abroad, who will be away for up to six weeks at a time.
 Are there any formalities to observe?